-Use of Proceeds: Proposed 12 Month Budget Intended Use of Proceeds of the March 2018 Offering Actual activities (March 23, 2018- September 30, 2019) Actual Use of Proceeds of the Offering to September 30, 2019 (Over)/under expenditure Committee Bay & Gibson MacQuoid Flow-through eligible funds - 2018 drill and exploration programs \$ 2,561 - flow through E&E \$ 2,561 \$ 0 Non-flow -through funds - Technical studies, permitting and other non-flow-through eligible exploration costs to be incurred in connection with its 2018 exploration program 1,928 - other E&E 213 1,715 Homestake Non-flow -through funds - Technical studies, permitting and other non-flow-through eligible exploration costs to be incurred in connection with its 2018 exploration program 1,286 - other E&E 131 1,155 Peru Non-flow -through funds - Exploration expenditures in Peru including the continuation of the Company's drill program at the Huilacollo project and initial surface work at it Sombrero project 2,571 - Acquisition costs - E&E 1,382 3,167 (1,978) Other General working capital 2,934 3,826 (892) Total \$ 11,280 \$ 11,280 \$ - Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones.
-The financing was comp funds have been fully ex through funds expende mobilization as well as a mineral property acquisit opended and inc d on the 2018 non-flow through luded both flow- Committee Bay funds spent on
+Use of Proceeds: Proposed Intended Use of Proceeds Actual activities Actual Use of Proceeds of the Offering (Over)/under expenditure Committee Bay & Gibson MacQuoid Flow-through eligible funds 2018 drill and exploration programs Non-flow -through funds Technical studies, permitting and other non-flow-through eligible exploration costs to be incurred in connection with its 2018 exploration program \$ 2,561 1,928 - flow through E&E - other E&E \$ 2,561 213 \$ 0 1,715 Homestake Non-flow -through funds - Technical studies, permitting and other non- flow-through eligible exploration costs to be incurred in connection with its 2018 exploration program 1,286 - other E&E 131 1,155 Peru Non-flow -through funds - Exploration expenditures in Peru including the continuation of the Company's drill program at the Huilacollo project and initial surface work at it Sombrero project 2,571 Acquisition costs E&E 1,382 3,167 (1,978) Other General working capital 2,934 3,826 (892) Total \$ 11,280 \$ 11,280 \$ - Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones.
+The financing was completed on March 23, 2018 and the funds have been fully expended and included both flow-through funds expended on the 2018 Committee Bay mobilization as well as non- flow through funds spent on mineral property acquisitions and exploration in Peru.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the nine months ended September 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the year ended December 31, 2019 (In thousands of Canadian dollars, unless otherwise noted)